How to stay safe online: Personal Information

-The same poll from Sophos found that nearly 100% of users post their email address, 89% of users in their 20s giveaway their full birthday and between 30% and 40% of users publish data about their family and friends.
+The same poll from Sophos found that nearly 100% of users post their email address, 89% of users in their 20s give out their full birthday, and between 30% and 40% of users publish data about their family and friends.

-High up on the list here is probably your mother's maiden name, the name of your first pet and the street you grew up on, among others.
+High up on the list here are things like your mother's maiden name, the name of your first pet and the street you grew up on, among others.

 Choose a strong password

 Make sure you choose a strong password whenever creating accounts online.

 Strong passwords typically consist of a mixture of upper and lower case letters, numbers, and even punctuation where allowed.